A Gapless Phase with Haagerup Symmetry: Gapped Phases with Haagerup Symmetry

-In this case the lines $1$, $\pi_1$ and $\pi_2$ can terminate on both boundaries, the latter with multiplicity 2, and threfore the resulting TQFT has four vacua $v_0$, $v_1$, $v_2$ and $v_3$.
-The $\cH_3$ symmetry action on them is as follows.
-The invertible $\Z_3$ symmetry generator $\alpha$ permutes the first three vacua and leaves $v_3$ fixed, and therefore we can identify
+Now let us consider the $\cH_3$ symmetry action on the vacua.
+The invertible $\Z_3$ symmetry generator $\alpha$ clearly permutes the first three vacua and leaves $v_3$ fixed, and therefore we can identify

 Notice that from the point of view of the invertible $\Z_3$ symmetry, this phase decomposes as a the sum of a $\Z_3$ SSB phase and a $\Z_3$ trivial phase.
-The non-invertible generator $\rho$ acts in a more complicated manner
+The non-invertible generator $\rho$ acts in a more complicated manner, following \eqref{eq:4vacua_H3action}.
+As before, we would like to determine the coefficient $\lambda$ by having a consistent action of the non-invertible symmetry on the vacua once Euler counter-terms are taken into account.
+We start by considering the action of $\rho$ on $v_3$.
+This is